floydhub/floyd-docs/docs/getstarted/get_started.md

 We want to save the model we trained so we can use it later, maybe to iterate on it or to check its accuracy using an evaluation script.

-To save something during our job that we want to save for later, we just need to make sure it gets saved at `/output` during our job.
-Anything in `/output` at the end of a job will be saved for us and we can reuse it later.
+To save something during our job that we want to save for later, we just need to make sure it gets saved in the current working directory during our job.
+Anything in this directory at the end of a job will be saved for us and we can reuse it later.
 Take a look at [line 108](https://github.com/floydhub/quick-start/blob/master/train.py#L108) of our `train.py` script.
 Here's the line:

 ```
-builder = tf.saved_model.builder.SavedModelBuilder("/output/cnn_model")
+builder = tf.saved_model.builder.SavedModelBuilder("cnn_model")
 ```
-We're setting up our model to be saved under `/output`.
+We're setting up our model to be saved under current working directory.
 This ensures that FloydHub will save it for us to use later.

 For more details on how to save and reuse job output, see